pmer/dennisync/README.md

 Has a data model, I/O model, and concurrency model

 - Data model is list of list of objects
   - Outer list has fixed length and id
+    - Basically just the list of DB tables
   - Inner list has dynamic length and objects have ids and timestamps
 - I/O model is assumed to be:
   - Bluetooth LE
   - Assume a continuous local scan